Milk-Yan/optimal-task-scheduling/wiki/Milestone1.md

 - Manage package structure including external libraries.
 ### Solution
 - Implemented skeleton code for the project including an `IOParser` and `Solution` class.
+- Created a `TaskGraph` class which encapsulates tasks and dependencies.
 - Created pseudocode for greedy algorithm which schedules task as early as possible.
 - Used Maven to manage dependencies.
 ### Issues